 You can switch between the two editors without lifting your fingers from the keyboard: Use the shortcuts ⌘⌥→ and ⌘⌥← (command-option-right/left arrow).

-It's up to you how much space you give each of the editors on your screen: just drag the split view divider to left or right as you see fit.
+It's up to you how much space you give each of the editors on your screen: drag the divider to left or right as you see fit.
 To split the available space evenly between both editors again, double-click the divider.

-To set up for split view, it’s best to open first the windows you want to use later in full-screen.
-Let’s give it a try with the editor and Export Preview.
-To move Ulysses into full-screen split View, you need to click-and-hold the green button in the toolbar until you see a left-and-right view.
+To set up for full-screen Split View, open the windows you want to display side by side.
+Let’s give it a try with the Ulysses editor and the export preview.
+To move Ulysses into full-screen Split View, you need to click-and-hold the green button in the toolbar until you see a left-and-right view.
 Drag the editor window to either the left or the right and let go of the mouse.
 You will then see all applications which can be moved to the other half of the screen:

-If you need less space for the preview, simply drag the black divider in the middle to the right.
+If you need less space for the preview, you can adjust the window width by dragging the vertical line between the windows.